Sweet and Savoury Pursuits

 Serving Suggestions

 Kafta Kebabs are traditionally served with fresh pita bread, hummus or baba ganoush and salad.
+For a flavorful twist, try pairing them with Mhammara, a smoky, spicy red pepper and walnut dip that complements the kebabs beautifully.

 Some of my favorite salads to serve with grilled Kafta are Tabbouleh (Parsley Salad), Fattoush (Pita Bread Salad), Lebanese Cucumber Yogurt Salad and this Mediterranean Pasta Salad.